People enjoying a grassy lakeside area near modern wooden buildings under a sky filled with flying birds.

 Process

 Our masterplan arranges over 150 lodges in small, intimate clusters around the lake, interspersed with new planting, follies, and jetties that create distinct areas of character.
-Each unit, whether floating or set along the shore, is designed to offer direct water access and uninterrupted views of the landscape.
+Each lodge set along the shore, is designed to offer direct water access and uninterrupted views of the landscape.
 The approach to the resort begins with a car-free arrival park surrounded by rain gardens and swales, guiding guests across a land bridge toward the floating clubhouse, the social heart of the resort.Inside, the clubhouse will host a spa, restaurant, café, and lakeside pool, with alfresco terraces for waterside dining.

 Around it, the lodges are nestled among native trees and ecological enhancements that encourage biodiversity.
 In addition to open water swimming, paddleboarding, kayaking, and rowing, the masterplan includes spaces for tennis, archery, and climbing, providing a balanced experience of recreation and retreat..